pharmaR/pharmaR.github.io/content/about.md

 ## Current Executive Committee

-As of May 2019, the *R Validation Hub* is governed by an executive committee.
+*R Validation Hub* is governed by an executive committee.
+Here is the committee, as of May 2022:

 * Andy Nicholls (Chair)
 * Lyn Taylor (Secretary)
 * Joe Rickert (R Consortium)
 * Juliane Manitz
 * Doug Kelkhhoff
+* Marly Gotti
+* Paulo Bargo
+* Preetham Palukuru
+* Eric Milliman

+Thank you to previous committee members for helping to drive the R Validation Hub forward:

 * Yilong Zhang
 * Keaven Anderson
-* Marly Cormar
-* Paulo Bargo
+* Min Lee

 ## Participating Organisations